tommyswang/Data-Scrapper/ProjectPlan.md

 ## 1 Introduction

 Many public health entities utiize various formats such as PDFs, Websites, Excel, etc for data handling.
 This causes a lot of inefficiencies and complexity.
-The goal of this project is to make data hangling easier for researchers and develepors for NLP processing by building a tool to help.
+The goal of this project is to build a tool that will enable easier NLP processing and data hangling for researchers and develepors.

 ## 2 Process Description